Severance Review / Negotiation

 - Things are not always as they seem

-- The fact that a contract appears to say you are not entitled to some form of incentive compensation does not necessarily make it so
+- The fact that a contract appears to say you are not entitled to some form of incentive compensation as part of your severance does not necessarily make it so

-- The fact that HR for your company says you are not entitled to some form of incentive compensation does not make it so
+- The fact that HR for your company says you are not entitled to some form of incentive compensation as part of your severance does not make it so

 Severance Review / Negotiation FAQ